Arcan-Tech/arcan-docs/docs/refactoring.md

 ## God Component

-### Refactoring of Cyclic Dependencies affecting containers
+### Refactoring of God Component affecting containers

 The refactoring of God Components affecting containers can be carried out by splitting the content of the container into additional containers.
 First, you must inspect their dependencies to identify sets of cohesive units to separate.
 Privilege units that: